 Provider Frequently Asked Questions

-The credentialing process on average takes about a week.
+The credentialing process on average takes about two weeks.
 Most of it is done via mobile phone on the FleetNurse app.
 The quicker you upload your documents, the quicker the process can be completed.

 Some facilities require in-person orientation.
 If they do require an orientation, these hours will be PAID.

 Nope!
-There is no minimum hours to work.
+There are no minimum hours to work.
 You simply accept or decline the shifts that you want.
-You can work one shift a month or one shift everyday.
+You can work one shift a month or one shift every day.

 No. FleetNurse will cover those fees for you.
 We will only order these after you have uploaded all required documents and FleetNurse approves them.

 You will be notified of open shifts in your area through a notification on your FleetNurse app once you’ve completed the credentialing process.
 All shifts are FIRST COME FIRST SERVE.
 So if you see an open shift that you want to work, you will have to accept it before someone else in your area picks it up.

 No. We do not provide gas mileage or other traveling expenses because FleetNurse is not a travel staffing agency.
 All shifts are meant to be local to you, therefore not requiring you to travel very far distances.

 Shifts that are per diem are all PRN.
 You can work shifts that fit with your schedule.
 For any contract work, you get to decide which contracts to accept.